3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_04/w11d05/homework/README.md

 ### Part 5: 5 Questions

-Now that you had 3 full days to learn all about Ruby, what are 5 questions you still have or that came up?
-List them below and we'll do our best to answer them on Tuesday.
+What are 5 questions you still have or that came up?

   1. Your Question Here
   2. Your Question Here